base0x10/Marzipan/redcode-parser/src/parser_grammar_specification/loadfile_grammar.md

  * Opcodes and modes that are not present in the [ICWS '94 drafts](https://corewar.co.uk/standards/icws94.htm) are implemented.
-   * Opcodes:
+   * New Opcodes:
      * `SEQ` - skip next instruction if A is equal to B (same as `CMP`)
      * `SNE` - skip next instruction if A is not equal to B
      * `NOP` - no operation
      * `LDP` - load P-space cell A into B
      * `STP` - store A into P-space cell B
-   * Addressing Modes
+   * New Addressing Modes
      * `*` - Indirect using A-field
      * `{` - Predecrement indirect using A-field
      * `}` - Postincrement indirect using A-field
  * The encoding is UTF-8.
-Loadfiles with invalid encodings are not rejected, rather they are not representable in rust's `&str`.
+Loadfiles with invalid encodings are not rejected, but they are not representable in a `&str`.
  * Any text after a line with an `END` statement is not parsed.
  * All whitespace is optional with the exception of newline characters.
  * Blank lines are allowed.